An amazing experience I’ll never forget.

 “Have you ever had a morning like that?”
 Big Alex asks.

-“Never,” Little Alex and I answer in unison.
+“Never,” Little Alex and I answer in quick unison.

 Between laughs Big Alex blurts out: “Let’s get some Sangria.”